Vision-LLMs for Spatiotemporal Traffic Forecasting: Experiments

 \subsection{Data Preprocessing and Experimental Setup}

 Due to data storage errors or improper transmission, some cellular cells have missing data for certain time periods, resulting in discontinuous traffic data.
 Therefore, data imputation is necessary before performing traffic forecasting.
-We employ \textbf{linear interpolation} to fill these gaps, a common and robust practice for imputing short-term missing values in cellular traffic data that preserves temporal continuity without introducing strong distributional assumptions \cite{ref_39}.
+We employ \textbf{linear interpolation} to fill these gaps, which preserves temporal continuity without introducing strong distributional assumptions.
 For any grid cell $(x,y)$, if its time series contains a sequence of consecutive missing values, we use linear interpolation for imputation.
 For example, for a sequence of missing values from time $t_{start}$ to $t_{end}$, where $d_{t_{start}}^{(x,y)}$ and $d_{t_{end}}^{(x,y)}$ are known non-missing traffic values, the traffic value $\tilde{d}_t^{(x,y)}$ at any time $t$ between $t_{start}$ and $t_{end}$ (i.e., $t_{start} < t < t_{end}$) is calculated as:

 After data imputation, the model is trained using the complete imputed traffic data, which serves as both model input and training labels.
 However, during the model validation phase, treating imputed data as ground truth would introduce bias, compromising a fair evaluation.
 Therefore, although the model input still contains the imputed traffic data, the error computation for the output is performed only on the original observed data points, excluding the interpolated parts.